 13:30 | Parallel discussions on introduced topics Plasma sources, diagnostics, modelling |

-The workshop is part of the activities of the INF project of the CRC 1316 at the Ruhr-Universität Bochum (RUB) and of the department Plasma Modelling and Data Science at Leibniz Institute for Plasma Science and Technology (INP).
-The workshop organization is supported by the Christian-Albrechts-Universität Kiel (CAU).
+The workshop was part of the activities of the INF project of the CRC 1316 at the Ruhr-Universität Bochum (RUB) and of the department Plasma Modelling and Data Science at Leibniz Institute for Plasma Science and Technology (INP).
+The workshop organization was supported by the Christian-Albrechts-Universität Kiel (CAU).